 You may do better to ignore the beaches altogether, however, and concentrate on the ancient centres of Ravenna, Ferrara, Parma and the regional capital of Bologna – one of Italy’s liveliest, most historic but least appreciated cities.
 And for foodies sniffing out where to go in Italy for fantastic cuisine, Bologna is also traditionally Italy’s gastronomic and academic capital.

 Central Italy represents perhaps the most commonly perceived image of the country.
 Tuscany, with its classic rolling countryside and the art-packed towns of Florence, Pisa and Siena, to name only the three best-known, is one of its most visited regions.
+Read here for our round-up of the best things to do in Tuscany.

 Further east still, Le Marche has gone the same way, with old stone cottages being turned into foreign-owned holiday homes.
 The highlights of the region are the ancient towns of Urbino and Ascoli Piceno.